ArenasDev/AndroidBlastOff/README.md

 - Build apk from decompiled
 - Sign apk
 - Install apk (through adb)
+- Or build, sign and install automatically

 TODO:
-- Improve the download from evozi.com
+- Implement more ways of downloading the APK (find other providers)